This site requires a more recent version of Adobe Flash Player to function properly.

 For additional details, select a driver above or select a division from the interactive Trefis split for Groupon at the top of the page.

 Groupon is the largest collective buying platform.
 It was launched in November 2008 as a part of The Point (an online community launched in 2007).
-Groupon features daily deals for various restaurants, spas and other stores in over 175 North American markets and 45 countries worldwide.
+Groupon features daily deals for various restaurants, spas and other stores in North America and international markets.
+The company also sells physical goods and merchandise, and has expanded its offerings to include travel and flight packages.

 Social buying to continue to increase